dotmh/lambda-controller/readme.md

     }
 ```

-your init function wont appear on the Controller after it has been added, but will be called when
+Your init function wont appear on the Controller after it has been added, but will be called when
 the mixin is added to the controller class.
-It is called in the content of the controller so
+It is called in the context of the controller so
 `this` will refer to the controller object.

 Plugins